-Refinance the home.
 The current lender may approve you for a refinance.
 Some Texas lenders have tried to work out loans for struggling homeowners.
 Lenders may look at the debt-to-income ratio and overlook some of the bad credit created by the late mortgage payments to get you refinanced.

 This is one of the best ways to receive assistance and stop foreclosure in Texas.
 An adviser from HUD will discuss your situation and help you develop a payment plan to coordinate with your lender.
 Sometimes the HUD adviser will contact the lender for you if you have a difficult time working out a payment plan.